typings/typings/README.md

 # Search for definitions.
 typings search tape

-# Find ambient definitions (includes DefinitelyTyped in lookup due to --ambient flag).
+# Find an available definition (by name).
-typings search react --ambient
+typings search --name react

-# Install ambient typings (and persist selection in `typings.json`).
+# Install typings (DT is "ambient", make sure to enable the flag and persist the selection in `typings.json`).
 typings install react --ambient --save

 # Use `main.d.ts` (in `tsconfig.json` or as a `///` reference).